-An intro, a chorus, and an outro of highs and lows are critical components of composition.
+An intro, a chorus, and an outro of highs and lows are critical elements of composition.
 Caesar Sant’s story holds true to these elements.
 Caesar’s ballad began in Providence, Rhode Island, where he was born thirteen years ago.
 What started as a high note for his parents, Lucas and Aline, fell when they received the distressing news that their newborn had sickle cell anemia.

-Disheartened, but faithful, Lucas and Aline searched for answers.
+Disheartened but faithful, Lucas and Aline searched for answers.
 Medical journals and meaningful conversations with doctors provided remedies.
 During this time, Lucas and Aline made a conscious decision that Caesar would not be defined by his diagnosis.
 This prompted a different kind of calling.

 Caesar began studying classical music.
 A violin was soon resting on his shoulder, a bow securely clasped within his small hand, and his chords were suddenly turning rooms into concert halls.
 He was a natural.
 By age four, he had mastered the Vivaldi Concerto in A minor.
-Unfortunately, sickle cell had brought down the curtains.
+Unfortunately, sickle cell anemia had brought down the curtains.
 Caesar suffered three strokes that year, leaving him unable to walk or, much worse, play the violin.

 The setback was temporary, and he was soon ready for a comeback.
 After much patience, Caesar’s medical journey led him to the National Institutes of Health and The Children’s Inn.
 Accompanied by his father, Lucas, they soon made their way to Bethesda, Maryland.
 At the same time, Caesar began rehearsing again.
 In fact, he was given the unique opportunity to play alongside the great violinist Itzhak Perlman.